 Earning an endorsement will broaden your teaching opportunities, and it doesn't have to cost you time away from your other responsibilities.
-Northwestern College's online endorsements mean you can take classes and complete your coursework whenever it's most convenient for you.
+Northwestern College's online endorsements mean you can log into class each week to complete your coursework, whenever it's most convenient for you.

 Take one online 8-week class at a time, completing two classes each semester, and you'll finish your endorsement in just over 1 year and be eligible for financial aid.

 Educators pursuing a Birth Through Grade Three Inclusive Setting Endorsement may be eligible for a T.E.A.C.H.
 Early Childhood Scholarship.
 For information and how to apply, visit the T.E.A.C.H. website or download the T.E.A.C.H Booklet.

 The Birth Through Grade Three Endorsement requires student-teaching hours logged in a classroom with a supervising teacher.
 Student teaching can be completed in 4 weeks, typically in your own school and sometimes in your own classroom.